Clarkinia/queer-auntie-adventure/_posts/2019-03-05-Circle-Astrology.md

 <h4>
 <a href="https://www.youtube.com/watch?v=liT8cILFAV4"><img src="https://www.queerauntie.com/assets/img/envogue_dance.jpg">
 <figcaption>
 En Vogue are companion plants.
-They have weeded out and replanted.
+They have done some light weeding and replanted before.
 </figcaption>
 </a>
 </h4>
 </figure>

 These next few weeks, you will be weeding through your companions, deciding which you’re ready to pull and which to root in deeper with.
 People from your past will resurface, if they haven’t already.
 As you re-acquaint yourselves, you will re-consider these relationships.
 Depending on where Pisces is in your chart, this can cover your chosen family, your soul pod, creative collaborators, mentors, neighbors, social media friends, co-workers or people with shared investments.
-You will be face-to-face with deciding which binds you want to break free of and which lasting commitments you want to make.
+You will be face-to-face with deciding which binds you want to break free of and which lasting commitments you want to make last.

 <figure>
 <h4>